michavie/mx-hackathon/README.md

 - Demo Video: [Watch on Youtube](https://youtu.be/R6o-lzoiW9Q)
 - iOS App with Push: [Join TestFlight](https://testflight.apple.com/join/JLDx8P56)

+Note: Spawnable.io is an existing platform building for the Metaverse and only **the MultiversX Smart Contract module** has been created as part of the hackathon.
+It's why you'll find selected & relevant code pieces, rather than the entire code base.

 ## Summary

 Developing smart contracts is often a daunting task for the average developer.
 Beyond merely crafting the core business logic, they must also manage a myriad of other responsibilities, typically through local scripts.
 This introduces unnecessary complexity, making the development process tedious and error-prone.